Abalone Fishery

 Review of the Tasmanian Abalone Harvest Strategy

-Abalone Operational Information 2023
+Abalone Operational Information 2024

-Download the Abalone Operation Information Document 2023 which includes: Total Allowable Catch; Boundaries; Size Limits; Closures; Biosecurity; Fishing Zones, Research Areas; Information for Processors; Over-catch; Share Diving; Sustainable Catch Targets; GPS and Depth Loggers.
+Download the Abalone Operation Information Document 2024 which includes: Total Allowable Catch; Boundaries; Size Limits; Closures; Biosecurity; Fishing Zones, Research Areas; Information for Processors; Over-catch; Share Diving; Sustainable Catch Targets; GPS and Depth Loggers.

-2023 Abalone Operational Information Document
+Abalone Operational Information 2025

 See Abalone Catch Reporting for information on recording and reporting catch by abalone divers and supervisors.